fairlearn/fairlearn/docs/contributor_guide/how_to_talk_about_fairness.rst

 How to talk and/or write about fairness in AI
 ---------------------------------------------

-The following styleguide builds on work by Aether (Microsoft's advisory committee on AI, ethics, and effects in engineering and research).
+The following style guide builds on work from various sources including the Fairlearn contributors and
+`Microsoft's Aether Fairness Working Group <https://www.microsoft.com/en-us/ai/responsible-ai>`_.
 It is meant to provide a clear and easy to follow guide for contributors.
 Every pull request is expected to abide by the guide.
 If you want to add to the list feel free to send a pull request.

-- Talk about *responsible AI* rather than *ethical AI* (or “ethics”).
 - Be clear that there is no single definition of fairness that will apply equally well to all AI systems.
 - Be clear that any quantitative definition of fairness will omit aspects of